 Truglo Open Red Dot Sight – Buy Securely Online at Brownell’s

 The advantage of dot sights, over open sights and peephole sites, is that it is easier to focus your vision on the target.
 Instead of having to focus on tiny notches or through small holes, with dot sighting you are more easily able to look through the sight, see where your dot is focused on, and take your shot.

 As with other types of sights, you will need to calibrate your sight to make sure that as you fire, the bullet or pellet you are using is hitting at the exact spot that your dot was aimed at.
-There are different adjustments that can be made to your sight based on things like how far away your target is, wind, velocity, and more.
+Different adjustments can be made to your sight based on how far away your target is, wind, velocity, and more.
 Each sight will come with instructions to help calibrate and set up the sight for the best accuracy.
-The process for setting this up is referred to as ‘sighting-in' your rifle.
+The process for setting this up is referred to as sighting-in your rifle.

-Dot sights can help you to be accurate with shorter-range targets, but accuracy at long distances over 100 yards will not be optimal—as compared to different types of telescopic sights.
+Dot sights can help your accuracy with shorter-range targets, but accuracy at long distances over 100 yards will not be optimal—as compared to different types of telescopic sights.

 Choosing The Best Telescopic Sight

-While types of more basic sights such as the open sights, peephole sights, and dot sights, they are good choices for close range firing but are not ideal for accuracy at long distances.
+While types of more basic sights such as the open sights, peephole sights, and dot sights are good choices for close-range firing, they aren’t ideal for accuracy at long distances.

-Telescopic sights provide long distance accuracy for hitting targets over 100 yards.
-Telescopic sights are by far the most accurate aiming device for the majority of hunters and target shooters today.
+Telescopic sights provide long-distance accuracy for hitting targets over 100 yards.
+Telescopic sights are the most accurate aiming device for most hunters and target shooters today.